bymariia/bymariia/README.md

 Here, I share a bit of my journey, including projects, studies, and experiences that are shaping my career in the tech world.
 <br><br>

-🚀 Learning, improving, and growing one project at a time.
+Learning, improving, and growing one project at a time.
 <br><br>

-Let's build something awesome together.
+Let's build something awesome together!
 </h4>

 <div align="left">